 In today's highly competitive, technology-driven global marketplace, businesses regularly face complex employment-related issues.
 Cooley has the resources and experience to help them.

 As a technology-focused firm, Cooley understands how critical trade secrets are to the viability and success of our clients.
-Drawing on decades of work helping technology companies develop, define and protect their technology and trade secrets, our attorneys are experts at assessing risks, counseling clients, working with law enforcement in criminal trade secret matters and using the courts to pursue and defend civil claims related to trade secret misappropriation, breaches of fiduciary duty and related matters.
+Drawing on decades of work helping technology companies develop, define and protect their technology and trade secrets, our lawyers are experts at assessing risks, counseling clients, working with law enforcement in criminal trade secret matters and using the courts to pursue and defend civil claims related to trade secret misappropriation, breaches of fiduciary duty and related matters.